Consider the Raven Week One

 Questions for Week One

-- Of this list, which of these do you feel most often, and describe when you feel them.
+4. Of the below list, which of these do you feel most often, and describe when you feel them.
 Add any not listed:

-- What is a lie based belief?
+1. What is a lie-based belief?
 Can you think of an example in your own life?